FabPaul/simple_shell/README.md

 Building our own simple shell.
-Randy and I have got this.
+Randy and I have got this, yes we can